tonini/metal_max/README.md

 > StarCraft 2 Streaming Overlay

-`Metal Max` is an Starcraft2 overlay for streaming purposes, it's free to use and extendable.
+`Metal Max` is an Starcraft 2 overlay for streaming purposes, it's free to use and extendable.

 ## Content